Check out the best booties on the big screen!

 Sure, celebrities won't go nude for just any role.
-Nudity has to be critical to the scene and to their character.
+It's important that it's critical to the scene and to their character.
 Yeah, yeah, yeah, blah, blah, blah.
 Talk is cheap.
 Show us the goods!

-While celebrity nudity can win you Oscars (just ask Kate!), it also helps with box office numbers if bare butts are promised.
+While celebrity nudity can win you Oscars (just ask Kate!), box office numbers are greatly helped when we're promised some bare butts.
 Just saying.

-While some A-Listers have used body doubles (cop-out!) for their sex scenes, others go all in ... er, all out?
-And we're here to recognize their courage for letting those heinies take over the big screen!
+While some A-Listers have used body doubles (cop-out!) for their sex scenes, others go all in ... err, all out?
+And we're here to recognize their courage for letting those sexy heinies take over the big screen!

 Jennifer Aniston in The Break-Up